-Refer to the dedicated page in the general instructions for the difference between rectangles created from left to right or right to left.
+Refer to the dedicated page Navigation and selection for the difference between rectangles created from left to right or right to left.

-\rightarrow Press the X key and then on the A key to display all visible objects in front view.

-\rightarrow Draw a rectangle like in the 1st image below from left to right.
-The result of the selection should be similar to the 2nd image below

-\rightarrow Press CTRL and LEFT click on the triangle in order to remove the triangle from the selection.
+- $\rightarrow$ Press the X key and then on the A key to display all visible objects in front view. - $\rightarrow$ Draw a rectangle like in the 1st image below from left to right.
+The result of the selection should be similar to the 2nd image below - $\rightarrow$ Press CTRL and LEFT click on the triangle in order to remove the triangle from the selection.
 The result of the selection should be similar to the 3rd image below